 Our landscaping textiles and furniture blankets are made in a similar way, but without the polyester bonding—instead, they are 'knitted' together using a hooked needle punching process that knots the fibres together.
 Depending on the product, the wool may be blended with other natural fibre for optimal characteristics.

-Around 380kgs a week of Terra Lana off-cuts returned to our facility and recycled!
+Approx. 380kgs of Terra Lana off-cuts are returned to our facility and recycled every week!

 Linear manufacturing processes are a mounting problem.
 Increasingly, industries need to find more circular ways to manufacture.
 That means making things in a way that doesn't deplete limited resources and or produce landfill waste at the end of a products' life.